Pre Cosmetic Surgery Assessment London

 It’s normal to expect to feel better after cosmetic surgery, particularly if we were teased about an aspect of our appearance since childhood.
 Cosmetic surgery results can be a great relief, and in some cases can alleviate pain and discomfort, going a long way to improve our lives.

 But it's important to understand pre-surgery if our expectations of what an operation can achieve are realistic.
 Cosmetic surgery can't, for example, improve relationships, our career, or who we are as a person.
-If this is what we hope for we risk feeling letdown and worse after surgery, not better.
-But these are things that talk therapy can, on the other hand, achieve.
+If this is what we hope for, we risk feeling letdown and worse after surgery, not better.
+These are things that talk therapy can, on the other hand, achieve.

 The impact of cosmetic surgery on mental health